 RNA was to be located on the north side of the city, which was not being served by a JROTC academy.
 After evaluating several potential locations, Senn High School was chosen due to the availability of space in the building.
 Via the staunch support of Mayor Richard M. Daley, 48th Ward Alderman Mary Ann Smith, and the Chicago Public Schools, the plans for RNA moved forward.
 A $2.1 million dollar grant was awarded by the U.S. Navy to start the academy.
 Most of the grant covered capital improvements to the RNA spaces, the campus lunchroom, the campus library, and a Senn science lab.

 On September 6, 2005, Rickover Naval Academy opened its doors with approximately 120 cadets and 12 staff members.
 RNA has continued to grow to over 450 cadets and a staff of over 35.
 The first graduating class was awarded $3.1 million in scholarship monies.
-Currently, Rickover Naval Academy is the number one Military Academy in the Chicago Public Schools and the number one school in the Chicago Public School’s Network 6.
+Rickover has risen to become a top-20 high school by Chicago magazine and in the top 25 in Illinois by US News and World Report.